-It is that time of year when the jacarandas are getting ready to bloom and when the streets of West End arthumbnail_img_0105e preparing to burst into that riot of colour that is the West End Festival.
+It is that time of year when the jacarandas are getting ready to bloom and when the streets of West End are preparing to burst into that riot of colour that is the West End Festival.

 Between October 22 and 29, Boundary Street will come alive with a week-long program, starting with the Kurilpa Derby, when Boundary Street is closed for cars and a cavalcade of bikes, skateboards, wheelchairs and carts take over, sharing Boundary Street with dancers and strollers and prams.